USEPA/EPA_OMEGA_Model/ALPHA_Documentation/common_use_cases.rst

     ...
     };

 In this abbreviated example, base_config refers to a workspace variable that holds a string of the config tags that all the cases have in common, for example roadload settings, drive cycle selection, fuel type, etc.  Grouping the common settings into a single variable makes it easier to change the setup and improves readability.
 Matlab string concatenation does the rest (the use of brackets, [ ], tells Matlab to combine all the separate strings into one).
-Another advantage of using workspace variables to hold engine definition strings is illustrated in the TNGA_ENGINE workspace variable – it not only defines the engine but also uses the ES_CYL: tag to  tell the simulation to run it as a six-cylinder regardless of any engine resizing that may take place, such as during performance neutral sizing.
+Another advantage of using workspace variables to hold engine definition strings is illustrated in the ``TNGA_ENGINE`` workspace variable which not only defines the engine but also uses the ``ES_CYL:`` tag to  tell the simulation to run it as a six-cylinder regardless of any engine resizing that may take place, such as during performance neutral sizing.
 Breaking a config string down into smaller substrings and workspace variables is a good technique for managing complexity in larger batches.

 Generating ALPHA Roadload ABCs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^